Kappa-Dev/KappaTools/dev/tests/webapp.md

 - Change to DIN tab, check that a table is populated and that we can switch to the second table
 - Export to json and check the file
 - Change to Snapshot tab, enter $SNAPSHOT in the Simulation perturbation and click intervention, see that the snapshot shows up
-- Click on kappa and change display to graph, play with the graph settings
+- Click on the selector with `kappa` and change display to `graph`, play with the graph settings
 - Change back to kappa, continue/pause the simulation, make a new snapshot, and test to switch between snapshot
 - Go to outputs, run `$PRINT "time: ".[T] > "time.txt"` and  `$PRINT 'AB' > "ab.txt"` see that it shows up, run a bit the simulation, run one of them again, check that we can see all values
 - Go back to log tab and see the previous interventions show up
-- Click on `All outputs` in the simutation, check that the following files are present and not empty: log.txt, inputs.ka, flux.json, flux.html, data.csv, snap and snap_xxxxxx
+- Click on `All outputs` in the simulation controls at the bottom, check that the following files are present and not empty: log.txt, inputs.ka, flux.json, flux.html, data.csv, snap and snap_xxxxxx

 #### Files
 - Hit clear to clear up the simulation
-- File>export and download the file as abc.ka
+- File>export and download the file e.g. as abc.ka
 - Close the file, then file> open, open back the file
 - File> new enter a name as `test.ka`, fill with the contents: https://www.di.ens.fr/~feret/teaching/2023-2024/MPRI.2.19/activities/causality/causality_slide_10.ka
   - See the update of the contact map with both